UPDATE: International Sports Law

 Selected decisions from other Olympics are published in Recueil des sentences du TAS: Digest of CAS Awards.
 Four of the six cases from the 1996 Atlanta games and two of the five cases from the 1998 Nagano games are reproduced in the 1986-1998 volume of Recueil.
 All six arbitral awards rendered by CAS in relation to the 2002 Olympic Games in Salt Lake are reproduced in the 2001-2003 volume of Recueil des sentences du TAS: Digest of CAS Awards.

-Doping is the use of prohibited substances to enhance performance in sports.
-The World Anti-Doping Agency (WADA) is organized to “to promote and coordinate at the international level the fight against doping in sport in all its forms.” [see WADA’s Constitutive Instrument] WADA cooperates in this endeavor with the IOC, the NOCs, the IFs and national anti-doping organizations.
+The World Anti-Doping Agency (WADA) is organized to “to promote and coordinate at the international level the fight against doping in sport in all its forms” (WADA’s Constitutive Instrument, English translation).
+WADA cooperates in this endeavor with the IOC, the NOCs, the IFs and national anti-doping organizations.
+In the WADA context, "[d]oping is defined as the occurrence of one or more of the anti-doping rule violations set forth in Article 2.1 through Article 2.10 of the Code."
+(2015 World Anti-Doping Code, Art.
+1).
+This broad definition includes both the use and the attempted use by an athlete of a prohibited substance or prohibited method (2015 World Anti-Doping Code, Art.
+2.2).

-WADA monitors compliance with the World Anti-Doping Code [pdf], the worldwide standard for anti-doping regulations.
-Over eighty countries as well as several international sports-governing bodies have adopted the Code.
-The annually updated Prohibited List spells out precisely which substances are banned from use by athletes in sporting events.
+WADA monitors compliance with the World Anti-Doping Code, the worldwide standard for anti-doping regulations.
+The Code, published in French and English, is interpreted as an independent and autonomous text and if there is a conflict between the French and English versions, the English version will prevail (2015 World Anti-Doping Code, Art.
+24).
+The Prohibited List, published at least once a year or as often as needed, spells out precisely which substances and methods are banned from use by athletes in sporting events.
 Enforcement under the Code is accomplished through sanctions.

 The Copenhagen Declaration on Anti-Doping in Sport is a non-binding political document through which governments signal their intention to formally recognize and implement the World Anti-Doping Code.
-WADA and doping are often the subject of posts on the Sport Law Blog.
+193 governments have signed the Declaration.

 There have been several declarations on anti-doping in sport that have come out of international conventions and other meetings, including: